daedalusLAB/parole/README.md

 **PAROLE** is an automated pipeline for extracting speech prosodic information (pitch, intensity, formants, harmonicity, and Voice Activity Detection via VAD) from videos.
 It leverages standard tools like Praat, Python, R, and Silero-VAD, providing results in CSV or Parquet formats.

 ---

+📘 A technical manual (in Spanish) is available here: [Parole--Ecosistema-Funcional.pdf](./_book/Parole--Ecosistema-Funcional.pdf)

 ## 📁 Project Structure